aminfabrisight/miru_examples/todo/README.md

 *This is a sample application pulled from awesome-compose on github.
 It has been slightly edited to allow for an OTA deployment using a service like Miru.*

 ##
+###
-### Hi Shinkei!
-We want to build something you love!
+Hi Shinkei!
+We want to build somethiing you love!

 Project structure:
 ```